ascorbic/unpic/CONTRIBUTING.md

 - import the new source file in `src/transform.ts` and `src/parse.ts`
 - add a sample image to `examples.json` in the demo site.
 Run the site locally to see that it works.
-- ensure tests pass by installing Deno and running `deno test src`
+- ensure tests pass by installing Deno and running `deno test src --allow-net`

 ### Image defaults